VilariStorms/Cumsay/README.md

 # Important note!
 -  apt.vilari.site is currently unavailible as I am switching hosting providers.
 You will have to build from source for now

-Packages are available for the most popular distros but you can also build from source with:
+Packages are available for the most popular distros; Arch, Debian, even termux but you can also build from source with:

 ```
 user@femboy$ git clone https://github.com/VilariStorms/Cumsay.git && cd Cumsay